Illinois Nursing Colleges, Degrees & Licenses

-There are over 172,000 professionals working in the field of nursing in Illinois.
+There are over 169,000 professionals working in the field of nursing in Illinois.
 They work in all aspects of healthcare, from hospitals to clinics, community centers, schools, government agencies, and long-term care centers.
-According to a 2020 nursing workforce survey, 52 percent of the RNs in Illinois are over the age of 55.
 Over the next decade, much of the nursing workforce will retire, and there will be a high demand for new nurses in this state.

 The last level of nursing in Illinois is that of an advanced practice registered nurse (APRN) and is reserved for registered nurses who have completed additional education and training to be able to provide independent care.
 They can specialize in anesthesia, midwifery, or family practice.
 Each level of nursing has its own licensing requirements overseen by the Illinois Department of Financial and Professional Regulation.
 Details about the requirements for each license can be found below.